 During the Procedure:

 - An isopropyl alcohol wipe is applied to the area for hygienic reasons.
-Area to be treated is marked out for accuracy of treatment and any remaining hair is shaved.
+The area to be treated is marked out for the accuracy of treatment and any remaining hair is shaved.
 Areas that are not being treated are covered by a cloth or towel.